Author: Cassandra, 22, Rebecca, 20, Hannah, 19, Caroline, 22, Seren, 23, Aglaia, 22, Jennah, 17 and Emily, 23

 For me, lockdown has been a period of self-reflection

 Initially when lockdown began, I noticed no difference if I am totally honest.
-For me being mentally ill in a way has become my own form of self-isolation.
-Being unable to leave the house without my mum and not really having any friends to meet up with - it was as if suddenly everyone else was experiencing my reality.
+For me, struggling with mental health has in a way become my own form of self-isolation.
+It was as if suddenly everyone else was experience my reality, such as being unable to leave the house without my mum and not really having any friends to meet up with.

 Things did get harder with time.
 I found the withdrawal of services and activities difficult, and it’s been hard not being able to do some things that normally work as distractions.
 However, for me lockdown has also given me the time out I needed without the guilt of knowing that the rest of the world was simply “just getting on”.
 It gave me time to reflect and understand myself more, and I have learnt a lot.